hyper-designed/hyper_storage/packages/hyper_storage/docs/reactivity.md

 subscription.cancel();
 ```

-Using with StreamBuilder in Flutter:
+## Using with StreamBuilder in Flutter

+ItemHolder is specifically designed for use with Flutter's `StreamBuilder`:

 ```dart
 StreamBuilder<String?>(